syukranDev/backendUI_integrationTest/README.md

 # Web Apps Explanation
--**terminal tab 1 & 2 & 3 ==>** used self-generate data inside the `db.json`, all data shown in `db.json` is fetched (METHOD: GET) by jQuery/AJAX from `api-url: http://localhost:3000/Todos` (Todos is a parent name of json child content) <br />
+-**terminal tab 1 & 2 & 3 ==>** used self-generate data inside the `db.json`, all data shown in `db.json` is fetched (METHOD: GET) by jQuery/AJAX from `api-url: http://localhost:3000/Todos` (Todos is a parent name of db.json 's child content) <br />
 -**terminal tab 4 (twiter) ==>** tweet ID is fetched manually by simply going to tweet url (https://twitter.com/username/status/tweetID).
 Planned to get new Twitter API token key to query (GET) the tweet ID, but application rejected. <br />
 -**terminal tab 4 (how-many-people-in-space) ==>** data is fetch (GET) directly from `https://api.wheretheiss.at/` <br />

 # Remarks & Future Dev
 -`json-server` is a full fake REST API used for quick backend prototyping,  more infos here: https://www.npmjs.com/package/json-server <br />
 -`db.json` of fakeAPI (json-server) only contain 11 sets of self-generate data (lattitude,longitude,temperature,country,id,timestamp) due to simplicity and most opensource api doesnt provides all these in one shot.  <br />
--not really meet the main task objective due to time constraint, but i think meet the Extension A,B,C.
+-not really meet the main task objective due to time constraint & limited knowledge, but i think meet the Extension A,B,C.